KaiKanGame/URLShortener/README.md

 # URLShortener
-co owned by hydra and kaiiskool
+co owned by bvoo(?maybe) and kaiiskool